 - The exceptional circumstances referred to above may arise where the matters under investigation have become the subject of public concern, speculation or rumour.
 In this case it may be desirable for the FSA to make public the fact of its investigation in order to allay concern, or contain the speculation or rumour.
 Where the matter in question relates to a takeover bid, the FSA will discuss any announcement beforehand with the Takeover Panel.
-Any announcement will be subject to the restriction on disclosure of confidential information in section 348 of the Act. - 6.5 There will also be cases where publicity is unavoidable.
-For example, investigations into suspected criminal offences may often lead the FSA into making enquiries amongst the general public which might attract publicity.

-The FSA will not normally publish details of the information found or conclusions reached during its investigations.
+Any announcement will be subject to the restriction on disclosure of confidential information in section 348 of the Act. - 6.5 [deleted] - 6.6 The FSA will not normally publish details of the information found or conclusions reached during its investigations.
 In many cases, statutory restrictions on the disclosure of information obtained by the FSA in the course of exercising its functions are likely to prevent publication (see section 348 of the Act).
 In exceptional circumstances, and where it is not prevented from doing so, the FSA may publish details.
 Circumstances in which it may do so include those where the fact that the FSA is investigating has been made public, by the FSA or otherwise, and the FSA subsequently concludes that the concerns that prompted the investigation were unwarranted.
 This is particularly so if the firm under investigation wishes the FSA to clarify the matter.